Intel's Radeon Vega-Powered 8th-Gen Processors, Detailed

 Intel measures the TDP rating between both the graphics and CPU cores during normal workloads, which Intel says rarely consists of a fully-loaded GPU and CPU at the same time.
 Intel describes this measurement as the System Design Point, as opposed to a combined TDP.
 As such, the peak TDP could be higher, though it's logical to assume you would encounter thermal limitations, which in turn result in throttling if both units were simultaneously fully active.
 Robust cooling solutions are going to be critical to ensure maximum performance, particularly with thin-and-light devices.

-Reducing the amount of power a device consumes helps deal with thermal generation.
+Reducing the amount of power a device consumes helps mitigate thermal generation.
 Intel's Vega implementation has similarities to AMD's Ryzen Mobile, which was the first CPU with integrated graphics to transition from using two power rails.
 Previous-gen processors featured two power rails, one dedicated to the CPU and another dedicated to the GPU.
 Both the Intel Vega processors and Ryzen Mobile use a single rail for both regions to enable power sharing.
 That allows the SoC to dedicate more current to regions that are experiencing heavier load, which boosts performance.
 It also saves power.
 The power-sharing technology also includes the HBM2 stack.
 A unique set of software drivers and interfaces process telemetry data from the three units (CPU, GPU, HBM2) so the processor can manage heat, power delivery, and performance in real time.

 Thoughts

-It's easy to forget that Intel is the leading supplier of PC graphics, but that's just due to the integrated graphics on its processors.
+It's easy to forget that Intel is the leading supplier of PC graphics, but that's due to the number of processors that sell with integrated graphics.
 Intel's decision to use AMD's Radeon Graphics is a strategic move that likely serves several purposes.
 First, Intel cannot currently challenge Nvidia's graphics performance leadership in the mobility market.
 Intel's integrated graphics are capable, but they don't have a reputation for being class leading.
 AMD's expertise in this area provides instant access to a competitive graphics architecture.

 Intel's new Vega-infused processors can seriously threaten Nvidia's market share if they deliver on the performance claims.
 Nvidia's discrete graphics solutions are much thicker than this new solution, and it's going to be hard to compete with 17mm gaming laptops with a 27mm device.
 Intel's design could make significant headway in a short period of time, if it's competitive.
 The semi-custom AMD graphics chips also buy Intel some time until its own homegrown discrete GPU initiative, now headed by ex-AMDer Raja Koduri, can deliver a new or updated graphics architecture.

 Many also wonder why AMD would sell graphics units to Intel, but the answers could be simple.
-AMD doesn't have a presence in the discrete mobile GPU market, so any revenue from that segment is "extra," and its Ryzen Mobile processors compete in a far lower performance bracket.
+AMD doesn't have a presence in the discrete mobile GPU market yet, so any revenue from that segment is "extra," and its Ryzen Mobile processors compete in a far lower performance bracket.
 Intel isn't licensing AMD's graphics technologies; it's purchasing the semi-custom AMD graphics processors as a finished product.
 If AMD decides to compete in the 65W-100W range, in the future, it would likely follow its tried-and-true tactic of offering competitive performance for a lower price point.
 For now, Intel serves as a good customer that creates positive cash flow.
 Moreover, you could argue that anything that hurts Nvidia is good for AMD.

-If Intel gets pricing right and delivers these products to market promptly, it could have a real winner on its hands.
+If Intel gets pricing right and delivers these products to market promptly, it could have a winner on its hands.
 It's easy to imagine that most OEMs will be very interested, especially as the design matures.

 Intel told us that we can expect system designs in spring 2018.
 Meantime, Intel released information on its new line of NUCs, and Dell and HP also have NUCs coming soon, but the details remain under wraps.